RubenEschauzier/comunica/packages/actor-context-preprocess-aggregate-statistic-traversed-topology/README.md

 [![npm version](https://badge.fury.io/js/%40comunica%2Factor-context-preprocess-aggregate-statistic-traversed-topology.svg)](https://www.npmjs.com/package/@comunica/actor-context-preprocess-aggregate-statistic-traversed-topology)

 A comunica Aggregate Statistic Traversed Topology Context Preprocess Actor.
+This statistic requires both link discover and dereference events to be tracked.
+It listens for new link events and constructs the topology of the dereferenced subweb.

 This module is part of the [Comunica framework](https://github.com/comunica/comunica), and should only be used by [developers that want to build their own query engine](https://comunica.dev/docs/modify/).